pronique/CakePHP-ProUtils-Plugin/readme.md

 * EventDispatcher     - adds CakeEvent dispatchers for all common Model callbacks.
 * Revisionable        - maintains a versioned copy of each record change in another table.

+## Controllers

+* CrudAppController   - extends AppController, and provides abstract index,view,add,edit,delete methods similar to a scaffold enable controller
+* CrudController      - same as CrudAppController, but is meant to be extended by AppController.

 ## Libraries ##

 * ProTemplateCompiler - Compile a document from a template and data array.